06 Sep 2021

-Unsurprisingly the benefits of remote companies can be seen and felt by both employees and employers.
+Unsurprisingly, the benefits of remote companies can be seen and felt by both employees and employers.

-Since remote working became quickly ingrained in society, it broke all the boundaries of attracting the world's best talent.
+Since remote working became quickly ingrained in society, it broke all the boundaries of attracting the best talent.

 Going back to an earlier example, imagine a fast-moving tech startup in Scotland that needs some of the highest-qualified developers to tackle a project.
 Let's say that those developers are based in India.